karansaxena/VTU-Reval-Stats/README.md

 GNU GPLv3

 ### Contact
-Contact at koding[dot]coding[at]gmail[dot]com or @Koding_Coding on Twitter.
-Still a student, hence not planning to reveal my identity currently.
+Happy to talk at koding[dot]coding[at]gmail[dot]com or @Koding_Coding on Twitter.
+I'm still a student in this university, hence not planning to reveal my identity currently.